-The Group's effective income tax rate of 25.9% of profit before tax is expected to increase following the announcement in the UK Chancellor's budget to increase the United Kingdom's main rate of corporation tax to 25.0%.
-The increase is expected to take effect from 1 April 2023.
+The Group's effective income tax rate of 25.0% of profit before tax has increased following the announcement in the UK Chancellor's budget to increase the United Kingdom's main rate of corporation tax to 25.0%.
+The increase took effect from 1 April 2023.